 Where are your Memory Care units?

-There are five Memory Care units available in the following communities:
+There are six Memory Care units available in the following communities: